srichandrasrii/CS6650_WiFi_beacon_based_attendance_system/README.md

 1. Connect via SSH to the RPI.</br>
 2. Use `screen` to create the first terminal. </br>
 3. Go the directory `CS6650/website` and run `app.py` to run the localhost server. </br>
 4. Now create new terminal by entering `Ctrl+A and then press C`.
 A new terminal will be opened.
 Now go to the directory `CS6650` and run `main.py` to complete the process.
-You will see messages saying `"Data sent successfully to Flask app!"` if the program is running as intended (if you have added the MACID of atleast one device to registered_devices.</br>
+You will see messages saying `"Data sent successfully to Flask app!"` if the program is running as intended (if you have added the MACID of atleast one device to registered_devices.)</br>

 [Resource to understand using 'screen'](https://linuxize.com/post/how-to-use-linux-screen)

 <h3> Laptop and mobile devices </h3>
 The laptop is mostly used to setup the RPI, connect via SSH and run the python scripts.
-But the laptop and also other mobile devices can open the webserver by joining the same network which the RPI is connected to and go to http://192.168.x.x:5000 where (192.168.x.x) is the ip address of the RPI and '5000' is the port used in connection. </br></br>
+But the laptop and also other mobile devices can open the webserver by joining the same network which the RPI is connected to and go to http://192.168.x.x:5000 where (192.168.x.x) is the IP address of the RPI and '5000' is the port used in connection. </br></br>

 This way you can see the registered data on the website from any device as long as you are connected to the same network as RPI.
 To see the updated statistics, you need to refresh the page.
 To add a new registration, fill the form and click submit, the data will be added to the csv file and will be shown on the website.
 On the website you can see the entries of different registered people including their names, Roll number, average_count, average_RSSI, status (present/absent).